 Dr. Weitz: Right.

-Dr. Weitz: A lot of joint injuries too because my daughter was a gymnast from
+Dr. Weitz: A lot of joint injuries too because my daughter was a gymnast from age four.

-probably past gymnast who have all kinds of lifetime injuries that they got when they were teenagers or even younger.
+Dr. John Jaquish: Sure, yeah.
+There’s probably… Some of your patients are probably past gymnast who have all kinds of lifetime injuries that they got when they were teenagers or even younger.

 Dr. Weitz: Yeah.